What are STDs?

 STDs are passed from one person to another through sexual activity including vaginal, oral, and anal sex.
 They can also be passed from one person to another through intimate physical contact, though this is not very common.

 STDs don"t always cause symptoms or may only cause mild symptoms, so it is possible to have an infection and not know it.
 That is why it is important to get tested if you are having sex.
 If you are diagnosed with an STD, know that all can be treated with medicine and some can be cured entirely.

 STDs are preventable.
 If you have sex, know how to protect yourself and your sexual partners from STDs.

 Visit the Centers for Disease Control and Prevention to learn more about STDs, HIV, and Hepatitis.

-Cold and flu season can be ominous, especially when you ...CORONAVIRUS (COVID-19) IMMUNE SUPPORT RECOMMENDATIONS
+Cold and flu season can be ominous, especially when you consider how quickly infections can spread.
+We are all familiar with the classic symptoms of coughing, fatigue and runny nose, which ...CORONAVIRUS (COVID-19) IMMUNE SUPPORT RECOMMENDATIONS